How to install OcrMyPdf on Windows

 scoop install tesseract-languages

-for German, or fra.traineddata
+for German or fra.traineddata

 ocrmypdf -l eng+deu+fra file1.pdf outfile.pdf